-Capital Health participates in the Surgical Care Improvement Project (SCIP), which is sponsored by the Centers for Medicare & Medicaid Services in collaboration with a number of other national partners, including (among others) the American Hospital Association, Centers for Disease Control and Prevention, Institute for Healthcare Improvement, and The Joint Commission.
-The goal of SCIP is to help reduce the number of preventable surgical complications across the country.
+Capital Health participates in the Surgical Care Improvement Project (SCIP), which is sponsored by the Centers for Medicare & Medicaid Services in collaboration with the American Hospital Association, Centers for Disease Control and Prevention, Institute for Healthcare Improvement, The Joint Commission, and a number of other national partners.
+The goal of the SCIP is to help reduce the number of preventable surgical complications across the country.
 At Capital Health, our surgeons, anesthesiologists, nurses and patients all play important roles in lowering the number of surgical problems.

 When you have surgery, you are at risk of getting blood clots because you do not move while under anesthesia.
 Blood clots can lead to heart attacks and strokes.
 The more complicated your surgery, the higher your risk.
 Your doctor will know your risk for blood clots and steps that will help prevent them, such as giving the proper medication before surgery.